Unlimited: It’s OK To Ask Why?

-In the Bible story, Job suffers seemingly without cause, and naturally, he asks, “Why?”
+In the Bible story, Job suffers seemingly without cause, and naturally, we find him ask WHY?
 His three friends, in different ways, all tell Job that he is suffering because he has done something wrong.
 The solution they give him is that he must confess and repent so that God will bless him.

 Isn’t that like the typical answers we give as Christians?
 Yet God is angry at Job’s friends because they have lied about what he is like (Job 42:7).

 The book of Job doesn’t give us the ultimate answers, because we will never have them in this life.
 However, the book ends with God telling Job all that he can handle, and all he needs to know.
 In essence, what God tells Job is that he is much more powerful and much more loving than anyone could ever imagine (Job 38–41).

 The chances are, simply because you are human, that you are suffering right now.
 And often, there is no direct relationship between the choices you have made and your present sufferings.
 But naturally, we will often ask why.